swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ## Model and Parts

-Three models are included:
+Three models are produced:

 <div class="model" data-name="HP Z6 G4 Single 80 Memory Fan Mount" data-icon-size="128" data-left-icon="hp-z6-memory-fan-mount-single-80.icon.png" data-left="hp-z6-memory-fan-mount-single-80.stl">

 ### HP Z6 G4 Single 80 Memory Fan Mount

-Replacement fan mount for the HP 80 mm front memory fan.
+Replacement fan mount for the HP front memory fan.
 It is installed just like the OEM mount between the drive cage and the motherboard in the middle part of an HP Z6 G4 workstation.

 </div>